assignedgod/Aurora-Song-14/CONTRIBUTING.md

 In general:

 Aurora Song uses specific prototypes for points of interest and ship maps (e.g. to store spawn information, station spawn data, or ship price and categories).
 For ships, these are stored in the VesselPrototype (Resources/Prototypes/_NF/Shipyard) or PointOfInterestPrototype (Resources/Prototypes/_NF/PointsOfInterest).
-If creating a new ship or POI, refer to existing prototypes.
+If creating a new ship or POI, refer to existing prototypes, and submit new creations to Resources/Prototypes/_AS/Shipyard and Resources/Prototypes/_AS/PointsOfInterest respectively.

 If you are making changes to a map, check with the map's maintainer (or if none, its author), and avoid having multiple open features with changes to the same map.